smittytone/HT16K33Segment-Python/README.md

 ### set_glyph(*glyph[, digit][, has_dot]*) ###

-To write a character that is not in the character set *(see [above](#characters))* to a single digit, call *set_glyph()* and pass a glyph-definition pattern and the digit number (0, 1, 3 or 4) as its parameters.
+To write a character that is not in the character set *(see [above](#characters))* to a single digit, call *set_glyph()* and pass a glyph-definition pattern and the digit number (0, 1, 2 or 3, left to right) as its parameters.
 You can also provide a third, optional parameter: a boolean value indicating whether the decimal point to the right of the specified digit should be illuminated.
 By default, the decimal point is not lit.

 Calculate the glyph pattern value using the following chart.
 The segment number is the bit that must be set to illuminate it (or unset to keep it unlit):